 He looks at the clock, following the large golden pendulum as it swings back and forth.
 “I wasted so much time.”
 A tear slips down his face and drips onto the tablecloth as he remembers the last day he was able to play the piano.
 He holds up his hands as if seeing them for the first time.
 “My body betrayed me.
 Erin had to do everything.
 Feed me, wash me, dress me, help me go to the bathroom.”
 He turns back to the woman, his eyes narrowed in pain.
 “Why isn’t she here?”

 The woman finishes her scone and gently dabs the corners of her mouth with her napkin, leaving behind blood-red lipstick stains.

 “It was awful for her.
 I could tell she hated every minute of it.”
 He chews his lower lip.
 “Maybe she hated me for putting her through that.
 Maybe she wanted to end it,” he whispers.

-The woman sets down her napkin and says, “Did she end it?”
+The woman sets down her napkin.
+“Did she end it?”

 He pulls in a sharp breath and shakes his head violently.
 “No, that’s not possible!
 She loves me!
 She couldn’t do something like that,” he says as the final pieces of his memories fall into place.
 His shoulders slump.

 He remembers the tea she gave him; it was very sweet with a strong residual bitterness.
 When he asked what kind it was, Erin stared at her tightly clasped hands for several moments, her white knuckles ready to leap through her skin.